Strawberry Cake

 Strawberry Puree

-Pour the puree in a saucepan, and cook over medium heat, stirring occasionally, until it reduces to 3/4 cup.
+Pour the puree into a saucepan and cook over medium heat, stirring occasionally, until reduced to ยพ cup.
+This concentrates the strawberry flavor so it actually comes through in the finished cake.

 Strawberry Cake Batter

-To make the Strawberry Cake Batter, mix the dry ingredients: flour, baking powder, baking soda, and salt in a large bowl.
+Whisk the flour, baking powder, baking soda, and salt together.
 Set aside.

 Strawberry Jam

 Place the strawberries, lemon juice, and sugar in a saucepan.
 Bring to a boil, keep the heat at medium-low.
 Stir occasionally and let them jam cook until it becomes thick and darkened in color, and the berries are falling apart, it can take about 30 minutes or more to reach this stage.
-If you take the temperature with a thermometer it should be between 200 and 220ยบF.
+I like to always take the temperature of the jam with a thermometerโit should read betweenย 200 and 220ยบF.

 Pour the jam in a medium bowl, let it cool down completely.
 Cover and place it in the fridge.